jhshi/octopress-post-revision/README.markdown

 to Github commit history for each post.

 - `github_user`: your user name on Github
-- `github_reop`: your blog source repo name on Github.
+- `github_repo`: your blog source repo name on Github.
 More specifically, for Jekyll sites hosted on Github Pages, this should be `SOMEBODY.github.[io][com]`.